NiushaH/going-places/wireframe-mvp-user-stories.md

 POST /trips

 GET /trips
- show list of all trips

-GET /drives

-POST /drives

-GET /drives
- show list of all drives -->
+ show list of all trips -->

 GET /rides/new